 I had the most lovely birthday weekend ever – thank you so much to everyone for all your kind wishes!

-Anyway, this year I decided to just invite the girls round for some home-made sangria and prosecco (and lots of it).
+This year I decided to invite the girls round for some home-made sangria and prosecco (and lots of it).
 I love hosting parties and decorating the house, laying out all the crisps and nibbles and decorating the drinks with fruit and fancy umbrellas.
 I really wish I had taken some pics of them all, they were so cute.
 Afterwards, we headed down to my local, Angels, for some more prosecco and gin.
 It was such a fun night!

 Queue the hangover from the fiery depths of satin’s lair…